ABOUT CAPERNAUM

 What is your favorite way to spend a free afternoon?

-I enjoy spending free time with friends and family, exploring the outdoors, game nights, trying new restaurants, reading, and trying new yoga classes.
+I enjoy spending free time with friends and family, exploring the outdoors, having game nights, trying new restaurants, reading, and trying new yoga classes.

 LAURA, G., OT